itx-informationssysteme/jobapplications/Documentation/Editors/Index.rst

    :width: 300px
    :alt: Records

-   The ones marked in red are created by the Jobs Extension.
+   The ones marked in red are created by the Jobapplications Extension.

 Language and hidden
 -------------------